Miss Sabrina Mahisha

 h) Power of Attorney:

-The Government is empowered by Section 44(4) (b) of ITO, 1984, to exempt any income or any portion of it, from the Tax Liability as required by Law.
-Hence, the Government by Official Gazette has recently allowed some exemptions other than the ITO, 1984.
-Hereby, the important updates are shortly being discussed below:
+The government is empowered by Section 44(4) (b) of ITO, 1984, to exempt any income, or any portion of it, from Tax Liability as required by Law.
+Hence, the government, through the Official Gazette, has recently allowed some exemptions other than the ITO in 1984.
+At this moment, the important updates are shortly being discussed below:

 a) Tax Rate on Export Income (SRO- 158- Aain/Aikor/2022, dated 01 June 2022): The Government has exempted Tax on Export Income, which will be applicable from 01 July 2022 to 30 June 2025: